How to maintain a hot and sexy marriage WITH kids.

 4. Get In Bed Early Once In A While

 Ah, bedtime.
 The magical time of day when I can do whatever I want without holding a baby.
 Or stopping to draw a choo-choo train.
 Or answering a question about long division.

-Once the kids are tucked in their beds (or my bed, as the case may be), I start a mad scramble to accomplish everything I couldn't get to during the day.
-This is when I write, and do laundry, and dishes, and read—and it's also the time I try to reconnect with my hubby.
-If I'm not careful, I get carried away and it's midnight.
-Now, don't get me wrong.
-There was a time in our marriage when it was never too late for sex.
-But right now, especially with such young children, sleep is precious, and I'm not sacrificing it for sex.
+Once the kids are tucked in their beds (or my bed, as the case may be), I start a mad dash to accomplish everything I couldn't do during the day.
+This is when I write, do laundry and the dishes and read.
+It's also the time I try to reconnect with my hubby.
+If I'm not careful, I get carried away until midnight.
+Don't get me wrong — there was a time in our marriage when it was NEVER too late for sex.
+But right now, especially with such young kids, sleep is precious.
+And I'm not sacrificing it for sex.

 We're busy parents, and we're human.
 We have our droughts, believe me.
-But when our nocturnal bonding starts to suffer, revisiting these rules is a good way to start getting it back on track.
+But when our nocturnal bonding starts to suffer, revisiting these rules is a good way to get back on track.